Jwesley11/100-days-of-code/log.md

 **Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
 For now, the notes are simply living in Sublime.

+### Day 9: October 17, 2018

+**Today's Progress**: Moving through chapter 2 of YDKJS B1.
+Leaving off on 'Equality' section.

+**Thoughts:** Starting to get into a deeper knowledge and understanding of javaScript itself.
+Taking some good notes on what I'm actually learning as I read through.

+**Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
+For now, the notes are simply living in Sublime.